Medium Difficult Bible Quiz about Bible Characters.

 c.
 Saul.

-The people demanded a king, so Samuel appointed Saul.
+The people demanded a king, so Samuel appointed Saul as their first king.

-This event was perhaps the first step Israel took to go from being a collection of scattered tribes to being united like a country.
+This event was perhaps the first step Israel took from being a collection of scattered tribes and becoming a united country.

 -